Privacy Policy

 You can reach the data protection officer as follows:

 Great Oak Datenschutz GmbH & Co.
-KG – Leonhard Hankeln
+KG

-Phone: +49 2985 / 99 99 69 0
+Phone: +49 (0) 2985 / 99 99 69 0

 E-mail: datenschutz@great-oak.de

-You can contact our data protection officer at any time with any questions or suggestions regarding data protection.
+You may contact our data protection officer directly at any time if you have any questions or suggestions regarding data protection.

 4. Legal basis of the processing

-In rare cases, it may be necessary to process personal data in order to protect the vital interests of the data subject or another natural person.
-This would be the case, for example, if a visitor were injured in our company and his or her name, age, health insurance data or other vital information would have to be passed on to a doctor, hospital or other third party.
-The processing would then be based on Art.
-6 para.
-1 lit. d) GDPR.
+In rare cases, the processing of personal data might become necessary to protect vital interests of the data subject or another natural person.
+This would be the case, for example, if a visitor were to be injured on our premises and as a result their name, age, health insurance data or other vital information had to be passed on to a doctor, hospital or other third party.
+In this case, the processing would be based on Art.
+6 (1) lit. d) GDPR.

 5. Transmission of data to third parties